 name: String

-can be any type, it can certainly be the one that makes the entire expression correct.
-But, unfortunately, that means it can be all the other types as well.
+can be any type, so it can certainly be the right one!
+But unfortunately, it can be all the other ones as well.

 Let’s take a concrete example, with this obviously incorrect program: